puskasmate/puck-game/README.md

 ### About the game

 The game is played on a 5x5 board with two types of pucks.
-The first one is the blue puck and the second one is the red puck.
+The first one is the blue, and the other one is the red.

 Both players can only move 1 field to up/down/left/right.

 The player with the blue pucks wins the game if he/she is not able to move.
-The player with the red pucks wins the game if there are at least 2 blue puck in the same column or row.
+The player with the red pucks wins the game if there are at least 2 blue pucks in the same column or row.

 ### Allowed moves